Coniston Water: Boating

+Water speed records - the Campbells

 In the 20th century Coniston Water was the scene of many attempts to break the world water speed record.
 On 19 August 1939 Sir Malcolm Campbell set the record at 141.74 miles per hour (228.108 km/h) in Blue Bird K4.
 Between 1956 and 1959 Sir Malcolm's son Donald Campbell set four successive records on the lake in Bluebird K7, a hydroplane; in 1967 he was killed just after achieving a speed of over 320 miles per hour (515 km/h) in Bluebird K7 in a record-breaking attempt.

+Coniston Power Boat Records Week

+Coniston Power Boat Records Week is an annual powerboat speed record event held on Coniston Water each November, organised by the Windermere Motor Boat Racing Club.
+The event brings together all classes of powerboat to attempt British and world speed records over a measured kilometre course.

+The inaugural BP National Powerboat Record Attempts took place on Windermere in October 1970, with Norman Buckley instrumental in establishing the event.
+Following the introduction of a 10mph speed limit on Windermere in 2005, Records Week relocated to Coniston Water, regarded as the spiritual home of water speed record breaking due to the lake's association with the Campbell family.

+The lake's speed limit is temporarily suspended during the event, which is run by approximately 60 volunteers.
+Successful record holders receive the K7 Silver Star, honouring Donald Campbell's Bluebird K7.

+In November 2023, nine-year-old Tate Mantripp from Lowestoft became the youngest competitor in the 51-year history of Records Week to set a speed record, achieving 39.16mph in the GT15 class.

 Lady in the Lake

 In recent times, Coniston Water has become known for a controversial murder case.
 Mrs Carol Park was dubbed the "Lady in the Lake" after the Raymond Chandler novel of the same name.